- Undergraduate Students

 To enter a class after the first week of the semester, students need to complete a course enrollment permission form and have the necessary signatures before turning in to their advisor.
 Students may drop off course permission forms at the front desk of 205 Dreese Laboratories to be processed as long as they completely fill in the form and include a phone number where they can be reached.
 In order to ensure that courses are properly dropped or added, students should follow-up by checking their student center.
 Advisors cannot make changes to schedules if there are any holds in place.
 Make sure you have resolved all holds with the appropriate office before submitting course enrollment permission forms.

-Friday of the tenth week is the latest to withdraw from a full-term class unless you have special circumstances that are beyond your control.
+Friday of the tenth week is the last to withdraw from a full-term class unless you have special circumstances that are beyond your control.